Women rabbis and Torah scholars: Conservative Judaism

 In the late 1970s, following the decision within the denomination of Reform Judaism to accept women rabbis, the debate extended to Conservative Judaism.
 In 1979, the Faculty Senate of the Jewish Theological Seminary of America adopted a motion recognising that the topic had caused severe division among Conservative rabbis, and that the movement would not accept women rabbis.
 The motion was passed 25 to 19.
 The resistance to women's ordination was couched in the context of Jewish Law, however, the JTS resolution contains political and social considerations as well.
 During this same period, the Conservative movement appointed a special commission to study the issue of ordaining women as rabbis.
 The commission met between 1977 and 1978, and consisted of eleven men and three women.
 In 1983, the faculty of the Jewish Theological Seminary of America, voted, without accompanying opinion, to ordain women as rabbis and as cantors.
-In 1985, the status quo had formally changed with the movement's ordaination of Amy Eilberg, admitting her as a member in the Rabbinical Assembly.
+In 1985, the status quo had formally changed with the movement's ordination of Amy Eilberg, admitting her as a member in the Rabbinical Assembly.
 After this step, the Conservative movement proceeded to admit Rabbis Jan Caryl Kaufman and Beverly Magidson who had been ordained at Reform movement's Hebrew Union College.
-Some scholars observe that the inclusion of women rabbis within Conservative Judaism has had the effect of allowing greater inclusion for Neo-Hasidic practices within the movement.
+Scholars observe that the inclusion of women rabbis within Conservative Judaism has had the effect of allowing greater inclusion for Neo-Hasidic practices within the movement.
+Opposition toward the ordination of women rabbis in the Conservative movement resulted in a group of members, organised as Union for Traditional Judaism, to split from Conservative Judaism and occupy a stance that was somewhat aligned with modern Orthodox Judaism.